lynnhr/push_swap/README.md

 Runs in O(n log n) regardless of input order.
 Best for large inputs (200–500+ elements).

+### Small inputs (all strategies)

+For n ≤ 5, every strategy delegates to a dedicated small sort: the minimums are pushed to B, the remaining 3 elements are sorted in at most 2 operations, and B is pushed back.
+Cost: ≤ 2 ops for 3 numbers, ≤ 10 ops for 5 numbers.

 ### Adaptive Sort (`--adaptive`, default)

-Measures the disorder of the input (fraction of inversions) and selects the cheapest algorithm:
+Measures the disorder of the input (fraction of inverted pairs, computed before any moves) and selects the cheapest algorithm:

 ```
-disorder < 0.2   →  selection sort   (nearly sorted)
+disorder < 0.2    →  selection sort   (nearly sorted — behaves as O(n), see below)
-disorder < 0.5   →  chunk sort
+disorder < 0.45   →  chunk sort       (O(n√n))
-disorder >= 0.5  →  radix sort
+disorder >= 0.45  →  radix sort       (O(n log n))
 ```

+**Threshold rationale:**

+- **0.2 (low disorder):** on nearly-sorted input the current minimum is almost always already at (or next to) the top of A, so selection sort degenerates to the 2n push operations with almost no rotations.
+Its cost is O(n + k·n) where k is the number of displaced elements; for disorder < 0.2 this behaves linearly in the push_swap operation model (measured: 1028 ops ≈ 2n for 500 nearly-sorted numbers).
+- **0.45 (high disorder):** a uniformly random permutation has an expected disorder of exactly 0.5, with a spread of only ~0.5% at n = 500.
+A boundary placed exactly at 0.5 would make the chunk/radix choice a coin flip on random data, and the chunk path (~13000 ops at n = 500) risks exceeding the 12000-op limit.
+Moving the boundary to 0.45 means random inputs deterministically use radix sort, while chunk sort still handles genuinely partially-sorted inputs.
+  The medium regime's complexity target still holds, since O(n log n) is within the O(n√n) bound.

 ---